pmangat/csharpmongodataaccess/README.md

 When writes happen there could be a temporary unavailability of the primary due to fail over.
 So a retry mechanism is build in using Endjin.Retry package with a custom retry policy and strategy.

 Optimistic concurrency is supported in the 'Upsert' document methods - we use the Mongo C# driver ReplaceOne / ReplaceOneAsync methods.
-The first argument is a query to see if the document exists - if the incoming document as a older timestamp the query will return no rows and ReplaceOne will try and insert.
+The first argument is a query to see if the document exists - if the incoming document has an older timestamp the query will return no rows and ReplaceOne will try and insert.
 This would fail as document with 'Id' already exists - this means the document passed in is outdated and needs refresh.